-It may seem like a strange concept to convert five books into three when producing a paperback version but as with all things I do, I had my reasons.
+It may seem a strange concept to convert five books into three when producing a paperback version but as with all things I do, I had my reasons.

 Why bother with a paperback version in the first place?